 PROFILE: FirstEnergy, a “diversified energy company” headquartered in Akron, OH, is a funder of nonprofits working on diseases through its FirstEnergy Foundation.
-The foundation supports these disease-focused nonprofits through its commitment to the "vitality" of communities and its support of "safety initiatives."
-It’s also useful to keep in mind that the foundation seeks to “promote local and regional economic development and revitalization efforts,” because nonprofits committed to diseases can be related to these efforts as well.
+The foundation supports disease-focused nonprofits through its commitment to the "vitality" of communities and its support of "safety initiatives."
+Overall, the foundation seeks to “promote local and regional economic development and revitalization efforts,” because nonprofits committed to diseases can be related to these efforts as well.
 It does not name support for specific diseases preferring to fund disease work broadly.

-Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only).